Radha (actress): Personal life

+Radha married hotelier Rajasekaran Nair (owner of Udaya Samudra group) on 10 September 1991.
+The couple has two daughters Karthika Nair, and Thulasi Nair and one son Vignesh Nair.
+After her marriage in 1991, Radha chose to completely step away from the limelight.

-In 2021, Radha along with husband Rajasekaran Nair joined Bharatiya Janata Party.
-Rajasekaran Nair is the party's candidate from Neyyatinkara constituency for the 2021 Kerala Legislative Assembly election.
-Radha is otherwise active on social media, such as IG (Instagram) and others.
-She has also been involved with T.V shows as a judge for the following:
+In 2021, Radha and her husband Rajasekaran Nair joined the Bharatiya Janata Party.
+Rajasekaran Nair was the party's candidate from the Neyyatinkara constituency for the 2021 Kerala Legislative Assembly election.